Welltower (NYSE:WELL) Issues Q2 2022 Earnings Guidance

-Welltower (NYSE:WELL – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.84-$0.87 for the period.
+Welltower (NYSE:WELL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $0.84-$0.87 for the period.
 The company issued revenue guidance of -.

-Welltower (NYSE:WELL – Get Rating) last announced its quarterly earnings results on Tuesday, May 10th.
-The real estate investment trust reported $0.14 EPS for the quarter, missing the consensus estimate of $0.82 by ($0.68).
-The company had revenue of $1.40 billion during the quarter, compared to analyst estimates of $1.38 billion.
-Welltower had a net margin of 6.42% and a return on equity of 1.81%.
-Welltower’s quarterly revenue was up 32.7% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.80 EPS.
-Analysts forecast that Welltower will post 3.54 earnings per share for the current year.
+Welltower (NYSE:WELL – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The real estate investment trust reported $0.14 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.82 by ($0.68).
+Welltower had a return on equity of 1.81% and a net margin of 6.42%.
+The company had revenue of $1.40 billion for the quarter, compared to analyst estimates of $1.38 billion.
+During the same quarter in the prior year, the firm earned $0.80 earnings per share.
+The company’s revenue for the quarter was up 32.7% on a year-over-year basis.
+Sell-side analysts forecast that Welltower will post 3.52 earnings per share for the current fiscal year.

-A number of equities research analysts recently commented on the company.
-Mizuho upped their price objective on Welltower from $94.00 to $96.00 and gave the company a buy rating in a report on Monday, March 21st.
-Deutsche Bank Aktiengesellschaft increased their price target on Welltower from $103.00 to $108.00 in a research report on Wednesday, April 27th.
-Zacks Investment Research lowered Welltower from a hold rating to a sell rating and set a $88.00 price objective on the stock. in a research note on Monday, February 21st.
-Scotiabank upgraded Welltower from a sector perform rating to a sector outperform rating and set a $110.00 target price on the stock in a research note on Monday, April 4th.
-Finally, KeyCorp raised their price objective on Welltower from $96.00 to $98.00 and gave the stock an overweight rating in a research note on Friday, April 1st.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $97.29.
+Several research analysts recently issued reports on WELL shares.
+Mizuho lifted their price objective on Welltower from $94.00 to $96.00 and gave the stock a buy rating in a research report on Monday, March 21st.
+Morgan Stanley boosted their price target on Welltower from $95.50 to $100.00 in a report on Thursday, March 17th.
+KeyCorp boosted their price target on Welltower from $96.00 to $98.00 and gave the company an overweight rating in a report on Friday, April 1st.
+Capital One Financial began coverage on Welltower in a report on Friday, June 3rd.
+They issued an overweight rating and a $95.00 price target for the company.
+Finally, Scotiabank upgraded Welltower from a sector perform rating to a sector outperform rating and set a $110.00 price objective for the company in a report on Monday, April 4th.
+Three research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, Welltower has a consensus rating of Buy and a consensus target price of $97.88.

-A number of institutional investors have recently modified their holdings of the stock.
-Advisory Services Network LLC boosted its stake in Welltower by 10.1% during the 1st quarter.
-Advisory Services Network LLC now owns 3,570 shares of the real estate investment trust’s stock valued at $344,000 after purchasing an additional 327 shares during the last quarter.
-Toroso Investments LLC boosted its stake in shares of Welltower by 31.1% in the 1st quarter.
-Toroso Investments LLC now owns 6,548 shares of the real estate investment trust’s stock worth $630,000 after buying an additional 1,553 shares during the last quarter.
-Orion Portfolio Solutions LLC boosted its stake in shares of Welltower by 24.0% in the 1st quarter.
-Orion Portfolio Solutions LLC now owns 3,746 shares of the real estate investment trust’s stock worth $360,000 after buying an additional 724 shares during the last quarter.
-BNP Paribas Arbitrage SA boosted its stake in shares of Welltower by 9.9% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 201,776 shares of the real estate investment trust’s stock worth $19,399,000 after buying an additional 18,191 shares during the last quarter.
-Finally, Wealthfront Advisers LLC boosted its stake in shares of Welltower by 11.5% in the 1st quarter.
-Wealthfront Advisers LLC now owns 28,951 shares of the real estate investment trust’s stock worth $2,784,000 after buying an additional 2,993 shares during the last quarter.
-93.79% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of WELL.
+Centersquare Investment Management LLC lifted its position in shares of Welltower by 10.9% during the first quarter.
+Centersquare Investment Management LLC now owns 3,036,586 shares of the real estate investment trust’s stock worth $291,937,000 after purchasing an additional 298,042 shares during the last quarter.
+Royal Bank of Canada raised its stake in Welltower by 42.5% during the first quarter.
+Royal Bank of Canada now owns 839,440 shares of the real estate investment trust’s stock worth $80,702,000 after acquiring an additional 250,312 shares during the period.
+UBS Group AG raised its stake in Welltower by 22.0% during the first quarter.
+UBS Group AG now owns 931,446 shares of the real estate investment trust’s stock worth $89,550,000 after acquiring an additional 168,161 shares during the period.
+Charles Schwab Investment Management Inc. raised its stake in Welltower by 3.3% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 4,245,096 shares of the real estate investment trust’s stock worth $408,124,000 after acquiring an additional 134,847 shares during the period.
+Finally, Parametric Portfolio Associates LLC raised its stake in Welltower by 8.0% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,530,652 shares of the real estate investment trust’s stock worth $131,284,000 after acquiring an additional 113,183 shares during the period.
+93.79% of the stock is currently owned by institutional investors and hedge funds.

 Welltower Inc (NYSE:WELL), an S&P 500 company headquartered in Toledo, Ohio, is driving the transformation of health care infrastructure.
 The Company invests with leading seniors housing operators, post-acute providers and health systems to fund the real estate infrastructure needed to scale innovative care delivery models and improve people's wellness and overall health care experience.